codenswan/04-Web-APIs-Code-Quiz/README.md

 Problems and issues
 I struggled to get all the different cards interacting with each other right way.
 There are a lot of setAttribute and removeAttribute funcitons in the code.
 I also would have liked to improve the design with CSS I would have preferred the localStorage items disapper from the card when the clear storage function is activated without needing to refresh the page.
-I played around with removing the &#60li&#60 elements but couldn't get it to work.
+I played around with removing the line elements but couldn't get it to work.